petermr/tigr2ess/PROGRAM.md

  Ideally the technology for this should be varified before the full-day workshop

- ## Exercises
+ # Structured Program
-This lists the formal exercises that we will carry out.
+This lists the formal exercises that we will carry out in the first half of the workshop .
 All exercises will be verified beforehand to ensure that they:
  * work on major operating systems and hardware.
  * can be edited in case of variable download speeds or unexpected drop-outs.

  The following order may change and some may be combined

  ### check of readiness of delegate installations
  Check that <tt>getpapers</tt> and <tt>AMI</tt> have been installed by everyone.
+Every delegate will have a memory stick containing:
+  * these instructions
+  * software (getpapers and AMI)
+  * typical searches and results (Ocimum and 3 crops (millet, rice, wheat))
+  * current dictionaries

+## program flow
+(Each of these will have a separate full page)

  ### EuropePMC (online)
  Use the EuropePMC.org interface to explore how queries work.
+Understand false positives.
 Development of complex queries (AND, OR) and the likely pitfalls.

  ### getpapers (online)
   *Note.
 Bandwidth may need to be managed.* Download a subset (10 articles) of the *Ocimum* papers in EPMC using <tt>getpapers<tt> initially in XML.
 Extend query to "ocimum AND <country>" (this will limit bandwidth).
 Delegates will then retrieve PDF.
 Feedback/discussion of semantics and  XML and the differences between XML and PDF and the values of each.
 (Delegates can then download more papers in their own time.

+ ### Wikipedia (online)
+ What WP is, how it is updated and checked.
+Overview of plant taxonomy in WP.
+Special pages (Category: foo, List_of_foo).

- ### wikifactmine, wikidata (online)
+ ### wikidata (online)
+ Exploration and discussion of Items (Q) and Properties (P) relating to *O. sanctum* .

+ ### wikifactmine,(online)
  https://www.wikidata.org/wiki/Wikidata:WikiFactMine .
-This is a good introdution to Wikidata.
 A large set of dictionaries developed by ContentMine generally from SPARQL queries.
-Clear instructions and examples that work.
-Discussion of Wikidata items (Q) and properties (P).
+ Creation of a Wikifactmine dictionary for "crops".

  ### AMI document transformation (local)
  <tt>AMI</tt> will be used to transform the downloaded XML into HTML (which will be used for the searching).